sap-tutorials/sap-build-process-automation/tutorials/spa-create-recorder-s4hana-cloudapplications/spa-create-recorder-s4hana-cloudapplications.md

 primary_tag: software-product>sap-build-process-automation
 ---

-# Automate SAP S/4 HANA Cloud application using Recorder
+# Automate SAP S/4 HANA Cloud Application using the Recorder
 <!-- description --> Automate the process of creating a purchase order in Manage Purchase Orders application in SAP S/4 HANA Cloud.

 ## Prerequisites